Updated April 3, 2015

 Through the Current Employment Statistics (CES) program, the BLS surveys approximately 141,000 nonfarm businesses, covering about 486,000 worksites, asking employers about employment, hours, and earnings of their workers.
 This survey of establishments is commonly referred to as the Payroll Survey.

-The total employment number that is reported from this survey reflects an estimate of the number of people in the United States who received a paycheck for work during the pay period that includes the 12th day of the month.
+The total employment number that is reported from the Payroll Survey reflects an estimate of the number of people in the United States who received a paycheck for work during the pay period that includes the 12th day of the month.
 This count is considered to most accurately give the total number of jobs in the United States at a given point in time.

 The BLS also surveys about 60,000 households every month to obtain estimates of employment and nonemployment activity, total income, and demographics of the population of the United States (those 16 years and older).
-The reference period for activity is the same week as the Establishment Survey: the week that includes the 12th day of the month.
-The Household Survey is officially called the Current Population Survey (CPS).
+The reference period for activity is the same week as the Payroll Survey: the week that includes the 12th day of the month.
+This survey is called the Current Population Survey (CPS).

 From responses to the Household Survey, the BLS calculates the total labor force, the labor force participation rate, and the unemployment rate.
 While the user should consult the official BLS Handbook of Methods for complete definitions of these terms, here are the basic concepts and formulas: